Farscape: Stargate SG-1 parody/homage

 Following the series' cancellation, Ben Browder and Claudia Black were both cast as series regulars on Stargate SG-1 during its final two seasons.
-At the start of season nine, when Black's character (Vala Mal Doran) first meets Browder's character (Cameron Mitchell), she tells him "I know we haven't met.
+At the start of season nine, when Black's character (Vala Mal Doran) first meets Browder's character (Cameron Mitchell), she tells him: "I know we haven't met.
 That I'm sure I would remember."

-In the 200th episode of the series, which was entitled "200", Vala, an alien who develops a skewed interest in Earth pop culture, pitches an idea for a movie to a producer, who immediately recognizes it as The Wizard of Oz.
-After pitching a second idea which the producer recognizes as Gilligan's Island, he advises her that if she is going to rip something off, it should be something more obscure.
+In the 200th episode of the series, which was entitled "200", Vala, an alien who develops a skewed interest in Earth pop culture, pitches an idea for a film to a producer, who immediately recognises it as The Wizard of Oz.
+After pitching a second idea which the producer recognises as Gilligan's Island, he advises her that if she is going to rip something off, it should be something more obscure.
 This leads into a parody of Farscape, with Black reprising her role of Aeryn Sun, and various SG-1 characters dressed as D'Argo, Stark, Chiana, and Rygel.
 Daniel Jackson (Michael Shanks) stands in for John Crichton, an in-joke referencing the resemblance between Browder and Shanks.
 Shanks was originally intended to play Stark in the episode, with Browder reprising the role of Crichton, but the parts were switched the day before filming at the behest of the actors.
-The scene also parodies the wide array of invented swear words used in the show.
+The scene also parodies the wide array of pseudo-swear words used in the show.
+The producer recognises all the stories that Black's character proposes, until she pitches the Farscape pastiche.
+As an in-joke, he says: "Okay.
+You got me.
+I have no idea what that is."